brson/hackmd-collab/compile-time-1.md

 - virtuous cycles
 - "mission accomplished"
 - "for years Rust slowly boiled"
-- "dug deep into corner" (two in one!)
+- "dug deep into a corner" (two in one!)
 - TV-style cliffhanger ending
 - "bake into this one"